trnoriega/chemproject/README.md

 In this notebook I look at the best classifier and how it performs on the dataset.

-The best classifier was a [Logistic Regression](http://scikit-learn.org/stable/modules/linear_model.html#logistic-regression) algorithim with a regularization __C parameter of 0.1__
+The best classifier was a [Logistic Regression](http://scikit-learn.org/stable/modules/linear_model.html#logistic-regression) algorithm with :
+- Regularization __C parameter of 0.1__
+- An roc_auc score of 0.76 on the held-out test data, which indicates that the estimator has a __0.76 probability of ranking a random savory chemical above a random non-savory chemical__.

-The validation curve of this parameter shows that this C value is at the sweet spot with the highest score, and lowest amount of variability:
+The **_validation curve_** of this parameter shows that its C value is at the sweet spot with the highest score, and lowest amount of variability:

 ![](Images/3_val_curve.png)